 We take your safety seriously.

 At High Altitude your safety is our number one priority, as well as ensuring you are all having fun!
 But bouncing on trampolines is categorised as extreme sport and can be dangerous.
-As such, it is really important for all participants to understand the risks and to follow set rules, safety guidelines and bounce within their own ability.
-Our rules and guidelines are designed to minimise risk of injury of both yourself and others.
+As such, it is really important for all participants to understand the risks, to follow set rules and safety guidelines and to bounce within their own ability.
+Our rules and guidelines are designed to minimise the risk of injury of both yourself and others.
 You will see our rules displayed near to the bounce area, as well as being told about them in our safety briefing before you bounce.

-We want all of our bouncers to have fantastic, fun filled experience and leave feeling exhilarated!
+We want all of our bouncers to have a fantastic, fun filled experience and leave feeling exhilarated!
 We therefore do everything we can to reduce the risk of injuries associated with trampolining.
-We have designed a highly robust bounce area structure and had it independently tested.
+We have designed a highly robust bounce area structure which has been independently tested.
 We train our staff to the highest standards and will continually research the market to always ensure we continue to use the best quality equipment.
 As well as our scheduled maintenance program, properly trained staff perform both daily and weekly checks on all equipment to ensure safety.

 - All class attendees must fill out a par Q before exercise takes place

-- Everyone must wear the appropriate clothing – gym wear
+- Everyone must wear appropriate clothing (gym wear)

 - The main court is booked out for every session

 - No push chairs allowed on court